Kenchinjiru (けんちん汁) Japanese Vegetable Soup

-Miso soup is usually the first thing to come to mind when you're thinking of Japanese soups, but the harsh winters in Japan created a culinary culture brimming with delicious soups and stews.
-Kenchinjiru (けんちん汁) is a hearty plant-based soup that's loaded with vegetables, mushrooms, and tofu.
+For many people, miso soup is the first Japanese soup to come to mind, but the harsh winter weather in Japan has created a culinary culture brimming with soul-warming soups and stews.
+Kenchinjiru (けんちん汁) is a plant-based hearty soup that's loaded with root vegetables, mushrooms, and tofu, making it a healthy food for fighting off winter's chill.

-There are a couple of creation myths behind this dish, but the most common one is that Kenchinjiru was a type of Shōjin Ryōri created by monks at the Zen Buddhist temple Kenchō-ji (建長寺).
+Like most traditional Japanese dishes, there are a couple of creation myths behind this vegetarian soup.
+The most common one is that Kenchinjiru started as a type of Shōjin Ryōri created by monks at the Zen Buddhist temple Kenchō-ji (建長寺).
 The name Kenchō-ji-jiru (literally Kenchō temple soup) is thought to have been corrupted over the years, becoming Kenchinjiru.

-Dashi simply means "soup stock" in Japanese, so it can refer to both plant-based and non-plant-based stocks.
-That being said, the most common stock in Japan is made with fish, so if you're vegan, it's important to check and see if the dashi being used is plant-based on not.
-The broth for this Kenchinjiru uses a shiitake mushroom and konbu (kelp) based stock, so it's vegan-friendly.
-This easy stock can be used for other Japanese classics like Miso Soup, Agedashi Tofu, and Udon.
+- Vegan dashi stock - Dashi simply means "soup stock" in Japanese, referring to plant-based and non-plant-based stocks.
+That being said, the most common stock in Japan is made with fish, so if you're vegan, it's important to check and see if the dashi being used is vegetarian dashi or not.
+The broth for this Kenchinjiru uses a shiitake mushroom and konbu (kelp, also spelled "kombu") based stock, making it vegan-friendly.
+This easy stock can be used for other Japanese classics like Kabocha Nimono, Agedashi Tofu, and Udon.

-There's no hard and fast list of vegetables that get added to Kenchinjiru, but it traditionally includes carrots, burdock (gobo), daikon, and taro.
-I also like to add edamame, which not only adds a pop of color; it boosts protein content and umami of the soup as well.
-That being said, it's a very flexible dish, and you can add 400-500 grams (about a pound) of almost any combination of vegetables you like.
-Some ideas include butternut squash, potatoes, sweet potatoes, kabocha, turnips, or even Brussels sprouts.
+- Vegetables - There is no hard and fast list of vegetables added to Kenchinjiru, but it traditionally includes carrots, burdock (gobo), daikon, and taro root.
+I also like to add edamame, which not only adds a pop of color but also boosts protein content and the umami of the soup.
+That being said, it's a flexible dish, and you can add 400-500 grams (about a pound) of almost any combination of vegetables you like.
+Some ideas include winter squashes like butternut or kabocha; root vegetables like potatoes, sweet potatoes, or turnips, or even brassicas like Brussels sprouts or broccoli.
 The one thing you should take into consideration is how long the vegetables will take to cook.
-Then you can either cut them accordingly (slower cooking smaller, faster cooking larger) or add them at different times, so that all the vegetables are tender around the same time.
-If you are using vegetables that tend to oxidize like burdock, be sure to soak them in acidified water (water with lemon or vinegar in it) to keep them from discoloring.
+Then, you can cut them accordingly (slower cooking in smaller pieces, faster cooking in larger pieces) or add them at different times so that all the vegetables are tender around the same time.
+If you use vegetables that tend to oxidize, like burdock root, be sure to soak them in acidified water (water with lemon or vinegar) to keep them from discoloring.

 For the stock, I make my plant-based dashi with dried shiitake mushrooms and konbu, but you can use a different dried mushroom and kelp if you like.
-Technically, it's better to cold brew the stock using cold water and an overnight soak in the fridge.
+Technically, it's better to cold-brew the stock using cold water and let it soak overnight in the fridge.
 This will give you the cleanest taste, but most of us don't have time for that.
-You can cheat by steeping the ingredients in boiling water, which cuts the soaking time down to about 30 minutes (less if your mushrooms are small).
+You can cheat and boil the water you steep the ingredients in, which will reduce the soaking time to about 30 minutes (less if your mushrooms are small).

-While the stock is steeping, I usually use the time to chop and prep the rest of the vegetables.
-Then, I sautee the aromatic vegetables in a bit of oil to bring out their sweetness and aroma.
+While the stock is steeping, I usually use this time to chop and prep the rest of the vegetables.
+Then, I sauté the aromatic vegetables in oil to bring out their sweetness and aroma.
 I also usually add a bit of brown sugar at this stage, which helps with caramelization.

 Then the stock goes in, and the Kenchinjiru gets seasoned with soy sauce and salt.
-I usually use both as I don't want the taste of the soy sauce to overpower the delicate flavor of the vegetables.
-You can also season it with miso if you'd like.
+I usually use both because I want the soy sauce's taste balanced with the vegetables' delicate flavor.
+You can also season it with miso if you like.

-Once the veggies are tender, I finish the soup off by adding the tofu and edamame and garnishing it with mitsuba, a Japanese herb.
-Chili peppers are another ingredient forbidden in a strict Buddhist diet, but I really love the fragrance that a dash of shichimi togarashi adds.
+Gently boil the vegetables in the dashi until they're tender, then finish the soup by adding the tofu and edamame and garnishing it with mitsuba, a Japanese herb.
+You could substitute green onions if your diet permits.
+Chili peppers are another ingredient forbidden in a strict Buddhist diet, but I love the fragrance that a dash of shichimi togarashi adds.

 📖 Recipe